 Being a member of a sports team or group can be hugely rewarding.
-As well as the physical benefits you will make new friends, learn to work with different people towards a common goal, learn how to overcome setbacks, learn to communicate with different people and to take feedback, and it is a great way to let off steam and have fun.
-Team sports teach you how to handle pressure, how to win and lose with grace and help build your self-esteem and self-confidence.
+As well as the physical benefits, you will make new friends, and learn all sort of vital life skills – working with different people towards a common goal, overcoming setbacks, communicating with a range of different people, and accepting feedback constructively.
+And it’s a great way to let off steam and have fun!
+Team sports teach you how to handle pressure, and how to win and lose with grace.
+They help build your self-esteem and self-confidence.

 Whether you fancy joining a running club, a rowing club, a hockey club or a canoeing club, click on the links below and find out how to get started.
 Obviously there are sports and activities that aren’t listed here, in which case search on the internet for one that appeals to you in your area.

 Many sports organisations and companies offer taster courses and workshops – an ideal way to try a new sport out, or to improve your skills if you already play.
 Try: